nwchemgit/nwchem-dockerfiles/nwchem-dev.dftquick/README.md

  Create the image with the command docker build -t nwchem-dev .

-after successful build one you can execute the QA tests using the command
+After successful build one you can execute the QA tests using the command

 docker run nwchem-dev dft_he2+ h2o_dk h2o_opt